What Is Tinnitus?

 Biofeedback is another treatment that may help some sufferers.
 The goal of this treatment is to control certain body functions such as pulse and muscle tension.
 In this way, stress and anxiety may be alleviated which certainly worsen the symptoms of tinnitus.
 As with masking, biofeedback may not help everyone and what is clear is that there is no cure for tinnitus.
 What we can do is try and help alleviate the symptoms of tinnitus, which in turn improves the quality of life of the sufferer.

-The herbal remedy A Vogel’s Plantago Tincture has been found to be useful for tinnitus.
+The herbal remedy A Vogel’s Plantago Tincture has been found to be useful for the treatment of tinnitus.
 Plantago lanceolata or English plantain is a common weed which is composed of numerous compounds including mucilage, tannins, zinc and silicic acid.
 Plantago has been found to have anti-inflammatory, antibacterial, astringent and demulcent properties, which explains its frequent use in helping to alleviate catarrh, sinusitis and many concerns affecting the nose and throat.

 A deficiency in vitamin B12 is linked to many concerns associated with the nervous system including tinnitus.
 As we get older, we are more likely to have a vitamin B-12 deficiency.
 The main reason for this is our inability to absorb vitamin B12.
 As we age, our levels of intrinsic factor decline.
 Intrinsic factor is a specific protein which binds with vitamin B12 allowing it to be carried further down the intestine where it is then absorbed into the bloodstream.
 This is why many people require vitamin B12 injections.